110 Shenandoah Ave NW,

 8 P.M. | DINNER AT TUCO’S TAQUERIA GARAJE

 This colorful eatery blends the art and vitality of Mexican street art with the kind of sophistication you would expect to find in Manhattan.
 In addition to its expansive menu of Latin American dishes, Tuco’s offers more than 90 different types of tequilas and mezcals.

 11:30 A.M. | BRUNCH AT THE REGENCY ROOM

 Ornate columns, rich drapery, white tablecloths, and chandeliers make Hotel Roanoke’s signature restaurant one of the most elegant in the area.
-The Grand Buffet Sunday Brunch features a live pianist, a rotating selection of favorite breakfast items (biscuits with gravy, smoked salmon, homemade granola, etcetera) and chef-manned omelet and roast beef carving stations.
+The Grand Sunday Brunch features a live pianist, a rotating selection of favorite breakfast items (biscuits with gravy, smoked salmon, homemade granola, etcetera) and chef-manned omelet and roast beef carving stations.
 It’s so popular that it has won “Best Sunday Brunch” in Roanoker Magazine for the last 13 years.

 The best food artisans, farms, and local markets.